 As a starting point ensure you have a Service Principal-based connection into the Azure Subscription you are going to deploy your Python Function to.
 This avoids anyone having to know usernames and passwords which is 👍.

 The easiest way to setup your Build is to import the following YAML build definition and make the changes to the three locations (**yourfoldername**, **yourfunctionname**, **your azure subscription connection**).
+If you can’t see the YAML build definition embedded below then you can view it on GitHub.

 My approach assumes that your Python Functions are stored as sub-folders inside Git.
 This allows you to store multiple unrelated Functions in a single repository which works in my scenerio as I am manually triggering builds because I don’t need to deploy all Functions at once.